 The administration and faculty of European Nazarene College attempt to clearly outline and consistently advise students concerning requirements for graduation and their progress in meeting these requirements.
 Part of the students' personal development, however, is the recognition and acceptance of their responsibility in meeting all graduation requirements.
-The student is expected to take the initiative and to follow through in the completion of all requirements and details of the academic programme.
-Any questions the student has regarding her/his academic progress or course of study should be directed first to the Learning Centre Coordinator, the Registrar, and ultimately to the Rector of EuNC.
+The student is expected to take the initiative and to follow through in the completion of all requirements and details of the academic progress or course of study should be directed first to the Learning Centre Coordinator, the Registrar, and ultimately to the Rector of EuNC.